 How could we have overlooked the interests of our kids?
 Both small children and adult people will find Disneyland to be quite engaging.

-Disneyland Paris, a popular theme park and magical kingdom for both adults and children, is situated near Marne-la-Vallee.
+The Disneyland Paris, a popular theme park and magical kingdom for both adults and children, is situated near Marne-la-Vallee.
 It is the place where you can run across your favorite Disney fairy-tale characters and princesses.
-There are two theme parks in Disneyland Paris: Walt Disney Studios and Disneyland, which has the castle from Sleeping Beauty.
+There are two theme parks in it: Walt Disney Studios and Disneyland, which has the castle from Sleeping Beauty.
 The entire wonderland is a fantastic blend of excitement and entertainment and covers a total area of 4800 acres.
 It is among Europe’s most popular theme parks because of its countless rides, attractions, restaurants, and resorts.

 Some rides to check out in Disneyland Park are Mickey’s PhilharMagic, Adventure Isle, Autopia, Big Thunder Mountain, Discovery Arcade, and Disneyland Railroad.
-The Walt Disney Studios, in contrast, is wholly dedicated to its business-focused strategy and offer rides and attractions with Hollywood movie themes.
+The Walt Disney Studios, in contrast, is wholly dedicated to its business-focused strategy and offers rides and attractions with Hollywood movie themes.
 The building contains the Toon Studio, Front Lot, Backlot, and Production Courtyard, four separate studio lots.
 Each of them has a huge number of attractions, street entertainment, dining options, and stores.

 Not only does it include rides, but it also offers luxuries like hotels and resorts, etc.